plaintextaccounting/plaintextaccounting/src/Getting-started-FAQ.md

   the most actively maintained, and the most user-friendly.
 - Beancount has the most features for investing and trading, and the most support (and need) for customisation, via Python.
-- Ledger and hledger parse files flexibly and forgivingly by default, with optional strictness.
+- Ledger and hledger have flexible file formats and parse forgivingly by default, with optional strictness.
-  Beancount's file format is more restricted and always strict.
+  Beancount has a more restricted file format and always parses strictly.
 - It's generally relatively easy to migrate data from one to another, eg using [data conversion tools](https://plaintextaccounting.org#data-importconversion) like ledger2beancount and beancount2ledger.